 When you first take out a fixed-rate mortgage loan, the majority your payment is applied to interest.
 As you pay on the loan, more of your payment is applied to principal.

-You might choose a fixed-rate loan to lock in a low interest rate.
-People select these types of loans because interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
-Call Homewood Mortgage, Inc. at 205-941-1484 for details.
+You can choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call Homewood Mortgage, Inc. at 205-941-1484 to learn more.

-Most programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than two percent per year, even if the index the rate is based on increases by more than two percent.
-Sometimes an ARM features a "payment cap" that guarantees your payment can't increase beyond a fixed amount in a given year.
-Most ARMs also cap your interest rate over the life of the loan period.
+The majority of Adjustable Rate Mortgages feature this cap, so they can't go up over a specified amount in a given period of time.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that guarantees that your payment will not go above a certain amount over the course of a given year.
+The majority of ARMs also cap your rate over the duration of the loan period.

-ARMs usually start at a very low rate that may increase over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust.
-These loans are usually best for people who anticipate moving within three or five years.
-These types of ARMs benefit borrowers who plan to move before the loan adjusts.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for people who expect to move within three or five years.
+These types of ARMs benefit people who plan to sell their house or refinance before the loan adjusts.